Redwall: International editions

-Television series and films
+Television series and cancelled films

 The first season of the Redwall television series, released in 1999, was based upon the novel Redwall.
 It was later followed by two more seasons, based on the books Mattimeo and Martin the Warrior.
 Each season contained 13 episodes.
 Each episode was opened with Brian Jacques himself giving a synopsis of the story so far.
 These scenes were later cut from subsequent re-airings and DVD releases.

 In February 2021, Netflix acquired full adaptation rights to the novel series.
 A feature film based on the novel Redwall and an animated "event series" based on the character Martin the Warrior are in the works for the streaming platform.
-Patrick McHale, creator of Over the Garden Wall, was writing the film's script.
-Due to changes at Netflix in December 2022, however, McHale is no longer working on the feature film.
+Patrick McHale, creator of Over the Garden Wall, was attached to the project and writing the film's script.
+Due to changes at Netflix in December 2022, however, McHale was no longer working on the feature film.
+In April 2026, it was reported that all the animated adaptations from Netflix were cancelled.

 Audiobooks

 There have been full-length audiobooks published of most of the Redwall books, the exceptions being The Pearls of Lutra, Marlfox, Lord Brocktree (on cassette), The Legend of Luke, and The Rogue Crew.
 Instead of being read by a single actor, the novels are narrated by a large cast.
 Brian Jacques served as the narrator for almost all of the audiobooks (with Salamandastron being the sole exception), sometimes reading select parts, and his son Marc Jacques appeared as the characters Matthias, Martin and others.
 The audiobooks also feature fully-realized musical performances of the songs that each book contains, composed and performed by Billy Maher.

 Some abridged audiobooks have also been released.
 They include Redwall, Mossflower, Pearls of Lutra, The Long Patrol, Marlfox, The Legend of Luke and Lord Brocktree.
 Each is three hours in length and read solely by Brian Jacques or another narrator.